SherpaDAO/EverestSmartChain/README.md

 ## Quick Start

-To learn how the Evmos works from a high-level perspective, go to the [Protocol Overview](https://docs.evmos.org/protocol) section from the documentation.
+To learn how the Everest Smart Chain works from a high-level perspective, go to the [Protocol Overview](https://docs.evmos.org/protocol) section from the documentation.
 You can also check the instructions to [Run a Node](https://docs.evmos.org/protocol/evmos-cli#run-an-evmos-node).